wmamedio/landing/README.md

 # Landing Pages Project

-This is a project for a React online course.
+This is a project for a React.js online course.

 ## By Weverson Mamédio